rgl/windows-vagrant/README.md

 packer build -var iso_url=<ISO_URL> -var iso_checksum=<ISO_SHA256_CHECKSUM> windows-2016.json
 ```

-**NB** due to a [bug in packer 0.12.1](https://github.com/mitchellh/packer/issues/4348), packer will always
-try to connect to the WinRM port at `5985` (instead of a random free port).
-This means that you need
-to have that local port free.

 **NB** if you are having trouble building the base box due to floppy drive removal errors try adding, as a
 workaround, `"post_shutdown_delay": "30s",` to the `windows-2016.json` file.